I didn’t grow up eating beets. They weren’t served in my house, so I was an adult before I “discovered” them.

 Cooking the beets (or not)

 I’m all about taking shortcuts where it makes sense, doesn’t cost and arm and a leg and doesn’t sacrifice quality.
 These super-convenient, pre-cooked organic beets are sold in shrink-wrapped packages at most grocery stores.
-You can pick them up in bulk at Costco and sometimes discounted through Imperfect Foods and Thrive Market.
+You can pick them up in bulk at Costco and sometimes discounted through online vendors like Misfits Market, Imperfect Foods or Thrive Market.